Mao's Great Famine:

 China, of course, has no history of democracy, although Sun Yat-Sen, who died in 1925, attempted to bring democracy to China.
 There have been famines in China throughout history, with one recorded as early as 875 C.E.
 But there was never anything anywhere in the world equal to the Mao-made famine.
 According to Dikötter, “The death toll thus stands at a minimum of 45 million excess deaths.
 It could be even worse than that.
 Some historians speculate that the figure stands as high as 50 to 60 million people.
 It is unlikely that we will know the full extent of the disaster until the archives are completely opened. … Yu Xiguang, an independent researcher with a great deal of experience, puts the figure at 55 million excess deaths” (pp. 333-334).

-China’s principle philosophy, Confucianism, is relatively open to freedom of thought but at the same time demands respect and obedience to one’s elders.
+China’s principal philosophy, Confucianism, is relatively open to freedom of thought but at the same time demands respect and obedience to one’s elders.
 The Daoist (Taoist) and Buddhist religions have no history of religious persecution in any way comparable to what went on in Europe.
 However, the first emperor of a unified China, Qin Shi Huang, who ruled from 221 to 210 B.C.E., burned most existing books and ordered 460 scholars to be buried alive for owning forbidden books.
 Perhaps he was the ruler who most resembled Chairman Mao.

 China’s history is long and complicated, but compared to Europe in the Dark Ages, the Middle Ages, and the religious wars in response to the Protestant Reformation, it was a stable and functioning society.